PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 18:40:07
+Last updated: 2024-04-07 18:40:40
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn